cinvetsin/os222/links.md

    Need a help on converting Linux file permissions between different formats?
 Let's try this website for calculating the chmod.
 3. [What is Cyber Security?
 Everything You Need to Know](https://www.simplilearn.com/introduction-to-cyber-security-article)

-   This is an article that might be your basic knowledge about Cyber Security.
+   This is an article that might be useful as your basic knowledge about Cyber Security.